Beza Fellows

 FELLOW OF CLASSICAL HUMANITIES & PEDAGOGY

-Jesse Sumpter is a classical educator interested in promoting a robust Liberal Arts education founded on God’s word.
-He has taught in classical education for almost twenty years.
-His classes include Latin, Greek, Integrated Humanities, and Poetry.
-He also serves as a Department Chair & Lead Teacher for Classical Languages.
+Jesse Sumpter is a classical educator who aims to promote a robust liberal arts education founded on God’s Word.
+He has nearly twenty years of teaching experience in classical education, having taught courses Latin, Greek, Integrated Humanities, and Poetry.
+Jesse also serves as a Department Chair & Lead Teacher for Classical Languages.
 He has offered workshops at education conferences, including Logos School Summer Training and ACCS Repairing the Ruins.
-Some of his writing has appeared at Kuyperian Commentary and The Imaginative Conservative.
-He regularly writes about Integrated Humanities and Liberal Arts education at JesseSumpter.com.
-He is also the author of A Short Introduction to Abraham Kuyper's Lectures on Calvinism.
-He holds a Masters in Classical and Christian Studies from New Saint Andrews College as well as an MFA in poetry from Seattle Pacific University.
-He and his wife have a daughter and son and they live in Moscow, Idaho.
-You can follow Jesse on the social webs: Facebook, Instagram, Twitter, and LinkedIn.
+Some of Jesse’s writing has appeared at Kuyperian Commentary and The Imaginative Conservative.
+He regularly writes about Integrated Humanities and liberal arts education at JesseSumpter.com.
+Jesse is also the author of A Short Introduction to Abraham Kuyper's Lectures on Calvinism.
+He holds a M.St. in Classical Christian Studies from New St. Andrews College and an M.F.A. in Poetry from Seattle Pacific University.
+Jesse and his wife have a daughter and son, and they live in Moscow, Idaho.
+You can follow him on Facebook, Instagram, X.com, and LinkedIn.

 -